Zilliqa/dev-portal-old/docs/contribute-buildzil.md

 id: contribute-buildzil
 title: Building Zilliqa
 ---
-The Zilliqa core is implemented in C++ and maintained in our open-source [Github repository](https://github.com/Zilliqa/Zilliqa/).
+The Zilliqa core is implemented in C++ and archived in our open-source [Github repository](https://github.com/Zilliqa/Zilliqa/).

 Zilliqa Research primarily maintains the code base and moderates contributions from external developers.